letkyle/foxtrot-repo/foxtrot-test.md

 - pushed local to remote
 - steps in pushing to github
 - get status
--git add <file-name>
+- git add <file-name>
--git commit -m "meaningful message here (patch note) so others and you know what this commit acutally did"
+- git commit -m "meaningful message here (patch note) so others and you know what this commit acutally did"
 - git push origin <branch-name>